 Early graduates often became planning directors of small- and medium-sized cities in Georgia and neighboring states, while others joined consultantcies or staffs at state planning boards across the South or with national planning organizations such as the American Society of Planning Officials.

-The first woman graduate, Thera Richter (MCP ’59), was the first woman to earn any graduate degree at Georgia Tech.
 Tech faculty were responsible for drafting Georgia’s General Planning and Zoning Enabling Act, writing A Planning Manual for Community Development (Georgia’s basic community planning manual) and organized an annual Summer Institute in City Planning that offered continuing education to planners throughout the South.
 Pushed by Atlanta’s civic leadership to address these issues, Georgia Tech set about to create a Graduate City Planning Program in 1950, bringing Howard Menhinick to Atlanta from the Tennessee Valley Authority to become Regents Professor and the first Program Director.
 Menhinick had been editor of Planners Journal and Director of the United Nations Headquarters planning staff as well as Director of Regional Studies for TVA.
-He welcomed the charter incoming class of ten students in 1952 with support from the Rockefeller Foundation.
+With grant support from the Rockefeller Foundation, he welcomed the charter incoming class of ten students in 1952.
 Menhinick and his early colleagues, including Malcolm Little who joined the faculty in 1953, sought to pioneer an integrative planning curriculum drawing on the design professions, social sciences and law aimed at educating generalist planners who would work in land use and regional resource development.
+The first female graduate of the Program, Thera Richter (MCP ’59), was also the first woman to earn any graduate degree at Georgia Tech.

 1960's and 1970's